 The foundation of our bodies and our yoga practice lies at our feet.
-In order to incorporate both physical and energetic foundations, we must examine our body’s center of energy, movement and balance which begins near the psoas muscle– the pair of deep muscles extending from the sides of the spine to the femur that are activated in postures like forward bending (paschimottanasana), Boat pose; and lengthened in poses like Warrior I and Bow.
+In order to incorporate both physical and energetic foundations, we must examine our body’s center of energy, movement and balance which begins near the psoas muscles– the pair of deep muscles extending from the sides of the spine to the femur that are activated in yoga postures like forward bending (paschimottanasana) and boat pose; and lengthened in poses like warrior I and bow.

 To understand the psoas muscles, we first need to describe some of the surrounding structures.
 Imagine looking at a body from the front (anterior) then stripping the skin away (yes, a bit gruesome).
 Peel away the layer of muscles over the abdomen and then remove the organs.

 You’ll now be looking at the front of the spine with its large vertebral bodies sandwiching those sometimes not-so- happy, but very important discs.
 You’re now looking at your back/spine from the front.